Hazel Reeves: Career

 Reeves' statue of Elizabeth Wolstenholme Elmy (1833-1918), a pioneering activist who fought for equality throughout her life, was unveiled in Congleton by Baroness Hale of Richmond on International Women's Day, 8 March 2022.

 Reeves seeks to redress the lack of representation of women in some of her public commissions as well as private commissions, such as portrait sculptures of disability rights activists Baroness Jane Campbell and Diane Kingston.
 Reeves has been appointed to sculpt Ada Nield Chew (1870-1945), the vocal factory worker who became a women's rights campaigner, for installation in Crewe.
 The 'Statue for Ada' campaign is coordinated by Cheshire Women's Collaboration and the sculptor has been engaging with the public to help design the statue.

 Sir John Manduell CBE, the Founding Principal who brought together two Manchester music schools to establish the Royal Northern College of Music (RNCM), was honoured in June 2024 with a new bust created by Hazel Reeves.

+Increasingly Reeves records soundscapes from nature reserves and sites of rewilding - she is resident artist at Knepp Wildland - using this audio to enable people to feel connected to nature and each other.

-Reeves is the resident artist at Knepp Wildland, West Sussex, recording bird soundscapes to inspire movement.
-Her Sculptural Murmurings project at Fabrica Gallery, Brighton, was funded by the National Lottery through Arts Council England, who are also funding Reeves' Soundscapes of Hope project, drawing on her field recordings at Knepp and the nature reserves of Svartådalan, Sweden.
+Reeves' Sculptural Murmurings project at Fabrica Gallery, Brighton, was funded by the National Lottery through Arts Council England, who funded Reeves' Soundscapes of Hope project, drawing on her field recordings at Knepp and the nature reserves of Svartådalan, Sweden.
 Two sound events resulted: Layback with Nature (Phoenix Art Space, Brighton) and Sculptural Murmurings (II) (Fabrica Gallery).
+In 2025, Reeves returned to Fabrica Gallery for Wild Grooves silent disco in collaboration with field recordist Axel Wild, founder of Sounding Wild.

-Reeves is currently working with Pallant House Gallery on the project Moving with Nightingales, in collaboration with dancers Rosaria Gracia and KJ Mortimer, inspired by Maggi Hambling's exhibition Nightingale Night.
-These feature Reeves' field recordings of nightingales from Knepp Wildland, which are also being acquired by the British Library Sound Archive.
+Reeves worked with Pallant House Gallery on the project Moving with Nightingales, in collaboration with dancers Rosaria Gracia and KJ Mortimer, inspired by Maggi Hambling's exhibition Nightingale Night.
+These workshops feature Reeves' field recordings of nightingales from Knepp Wildland, which are also being acquired by the British Library Sound Archive and used by the BBC for the Radio 4 Tweet of the Day programme.

+Moving further afield, in 2026 Reeves was awarded the Eilean Shona Residency, from the Royal Society of Sculptors, where she will spend one month on this Hebridean Island exploring - through sound and sculpture - what being a collaborator with nature means for her.

 In 2024, Reeves' collaborated with pianist and composer Damian Montagu on the track Knepp Dawn, released on 5 May 2024 to mark International Dawn Chorus Day.
 The track celebrates the dawn chorus in the Knepp scrubland that features bird species facing cataclysmic declines elsewhere, like the nightingale, turtle dove, cuckoo, white stork.

 Reeves is an elected member of the Royal Society of Sculptors (MRSS).
-She teaches portrait sculpture workshops at Art Junction in Billingshurst, Phoenix Brighton, Morley College (London) and Masterclasses at the Art Academy (London).
+She teaches portrait sculpture workshops at Art Junction in Billingshurst, Phoenix Brighton and Morley College (London).